bbauska/LFS170x/readme.md

 A full node contains a copy of the blockchain protocol, transaction history of the blockchain and aids in the maintenance of the blockchain.
 User node interacts with the ledger.
 With blockchain technology, a lack of a centralized authority is replaced with a peer-to-peer network.

 Blockchain networks can be public or private.
 A public blockchain is open to anyone with an internet connection and the appropriate application.
 A private blockchain grants access and rights to its users before they can interact.

-Blockchain Features: Transparency
+<h5>Blockchain Features: Transparency</h5>
 In a blockchain, we can see all the transactions that have occurred on the shared or distributed ledger.
 A blockchain stores details of every transaction that occurred since the first transfer.
 This first transfer, along with some system information that we will discuss later, becomes the first block in our chain and is referred to as the genesis block.
 Since every node shares a copy of the agreed-upon ledger, there is no friction about the transactions, everyone has the same agreed-upon copy.
 Centralized systems are not transparent, the information about the ledger is controlled by one authority.

-Blockchain Features: Consensus
+<h5>Blockchain Features: Consensus</h5>
 Blockchain ledgers are different from centralized ledgers because network participants have an agreement upon what is in the identical ledger.
 In order for the blocks to be added, all the nodes in the system come to agree as to what transactions are accurate and should be added to the chain of blocks.
 Since there is no central authority telling the nodes which transactions are valid, a new way to reach agreement or come to consensus is needed.

 The way in which each blockchain comes to consensus is built into the protocol, they are the rules built into the code that determine how the nodes will add ledger transactions.
 The Bitcoin network uses a proof of work consensus model.
 This process of building agreement among a group of mutually distrusting participants is a benefit of blockchain consensus.

-Blockchain Features: Encryption
+<h5>Blockchain Features: Encryption</h5>
 Encryption and cryptography are combined with blockchain technology to assure the information on the blockchain is authentic.
 In our previous real-world example, the music sharing companies not only had legal issues from copyright infringement, they also could not solve the data integrity problem.
 Music downloaded from these platforms was only as reliable as the anonymous person storing and sending it.
 The data had no integrity.
 Cryptography and blockchain offer a secure way to prove something is authentic.
 Instead of relying on third-party, trust is put into cryptographic algorithms that prove the provenance and authenticity of an attestation.

-Blockchain Features: Programable
+<h5>Blockchain Features: Programable</h5>
 Some blockchains offer an additional feature, smart contracts, that impose logic into the system.

 If you think of the Bitcoin blockchain as a calculator recording financial transactions, you can think of these blockchains as computers.

 The first of these blockchains is Ethereum, created by Vitalik Buterin, Joe Lubin and team.
 Ethereum runs the EVM, Ethereum Virtual Machine, which has the ability to impose digital agreements or smart contracts.

 A smart contract is a program that runs on a blockchain that can impose contractual agreements.
 Typically, they work as digital agreements that enforce a specific set of rules.
 These rules are predefined by computer code, which is replicated and executed by all network nodes.